Arbitrarily Varying Wiretap Channels with Non-Causal Side Information at the Jammer: System Model

 \begin{remark} In contrast to the standard \AVWC{}, here in the case of non-causal knowledge at the jammer the maximization of $s^n$ is done within each term of the sum.
-Further, the maximum error criterion corresponds to the case where the jammer additionally knows the message. \end{remark} \end{defi} \begin{defi} A nonnegative number $R_S$ is called an \textbf{achievable common randomness assisted secrecy rate} for the \AVWC{} if there exists a sequence $(\mathcal{K}_n^{\text{ran}})_{n=1}^{\infty}$ of $(n,J_n,\mathcal{U}_n,p_{U})$ common randomness assisted codes, such that the following requirements are fulfilled
+Since the jammer knows the channel input, he can adopt to that specific codeword choice.